Call us on 0330 002 8749

 Trust Freyja Medical for all your skin care needs, from thorough mole checks to expert mole removal.

-Acne Treatments in Wrexham
+Mole Checks in Wrexham

 If you’d like location details, opening hours, or transport guidance, visit our dedicated Dermatologist Wrexham page for more information.

-Acne Treatments in Nantwich
+Mole Checks in Nantwich

 Our Nantwich clinic is situated close to Nantwich Town Centre and easily accessible from surrounding areas such as Crewe, making it a convenient choice for patients across Cheshire.
 On-site parking and step-free access ensure your visit runs smoothly from start to finish.